crusher-dev/documentation/blog/2020-10-16-taxi-drivers-are-options-traders.md

 ## Your turn to explore the data

-We made this dataset and the database available online and you can query it directly from your browser via [QuestDB demo](http://try.questdb.io:9000/).
+We made this dataset and the database available online and you can query it directly from your browser via [Crusher demo](http://try.questdb.io:9000/).

 Feel free to explore it, come up with more analysis, and let me know your findings.

 I am particularly interested in expanding these results based on weather data.
-I let readers give it a try using the hourly data available on the QuestDB demo server.
+I let readers give it a try using the hourly data available on the Crusher demo server.
 In his [analysis](https://toddwschneider.com/posts/analyzing-1-1-billion-nyc-taxi-and-uber-trips-with-a-vengeance/#taxi-weather), Todd W Schneider concluded that the rain had no significant impact on the number